 The nano-tera.ch program has several specific goals, such as pursuing excellence in collaborative scientific research, creating and expanding educational programs, constructing demonstrators of the technologies being studied and transferring the results to Swiss industry.
-Broad and specific objectives on nano-tera.ch are described in the website www.nano-tera.ch.
+Broad and specific objectives of nano-tera.ch are described in the website www.nano-tera.ch.
 The nano-tera.ch program has run successfully through a first phase with a focus on enabling technologies.
 This call opens a second phase targeting primarily multi-scale systems engineering.

 The research space of the current program is shown in Figure 1.
 It consists of three applications areas, related to: i) Wearable and implantable systems, ii) Ambient and environment systems, and iii) Energy systems.
-Notice the presence of the new application area related to Energy, for which issues such as power management and control might be considered.
 These application areas intersect a set of basic engineering technologies, grouped in four columns.
 Namely: i) Nano electronic devices and circuits, ii) Nano/Micro Electro Mechanical Systems (M/NEMS) and sensors, iii) Software and systems and iv) Communications.